shakfu/llamalib/README.md

 The initial milestone for each wrapper type was to create a high-level wrapper of `simple.cpp` llama.cpp example, following by a low-level one.
 The high-level wrapper c++ code is placed in `llamalib.h` single-header library, and wrapping is complete for all three frameworks.
 The final object is to fully wrap the functionality of `llama-cli` for all three wrapper-types.

 Nonetheless, not all wrapping efforts proceed at an equal pace: in general, the cython wrapper is typically the most advanced of the 3.
+It has been spun off to its own [repo](https://github.com/shakfu/cyllama) where development will continue.

 The following is a relatively low-level example of the cython wrapper at work: